alishahzad0769/DSA-210-Project/README.md

 * **Planned Analysis**: These enrichments allow for the exploration of how modern daily habits influence the relationship between study hours and academic performance.

 ---
+## **Initial Hypotheses**

+Before conducting the analysis, I established the following hypotheses to test the impact of both traditional academic habits and modern lifestyle factors:

+* **Hypothesis 1 (Study Time & Attendance):** There is a positive linear correlation between **Weekly Study Hours** and **GPA**.
+However, I predict that this relationship is moderated by **Absences**, where high absenteeism will diminish the positive effects of studying.
+* **Hypothesis 2 (Lifestyle Factors):** Students who maintain a consistent **Sleep Schedule** (averaging over 7 hours per night) will perform significantly better than those with irregular or low sleep, regardless of their total study hours.
+* **Hypothesis 3 (Digital Habits):** High daily **Screen Time** (greater than 6 hours) will act as a "success suppressor," showing a strong negative correlation with high academic achievement and GPA.

+---
 ## **Project Status: Milestone 1 (April 14, 2026)**

 The initial phase of data processing and statistical analysis is complete.
 The following tasks have been performed in the current commit: